neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

         f1.write(f2.read())
 ```

-This code will append the binary data of `program.exe` after the `\FF\D9` marker in the image.
+Here, we append the binary data of `program.exe` to the JPG.
+This method works for any type of file, not just executables.

 #### Extracting the Hidden File from the JPG

-To extract the hidden file, you can read the data after the `\FF\D9` marker and write it to a new file:
+Once a file is hidden within the image, retrieving it involves reading and extracting the data after the `\FF\D9` marker and saving it to a new file:

 ```python
 # Extracting the hidden file from the JPG